vivekjuneja/project-neev/Objectives.md

   - Python Stack
 6. Integration with Continuous Integration infrastructure
 7. Out of the box support for Application, Service and Infrastructure Monitoring and Notification
+  - Tracing Call Stacks
+  - Measure response time for services
+  - SLA Management
 8. Role based access control
 9. Most aspects are API Enabled to allow for automation
 10. Extensible to add new integration points, new technology stacks, and future projects
 11. Ability to replace existing components part of this infrastructure with newer, better versions without major fuss or issues.
 12. Out of the box support for Log Aggregation, Analysis and Dashboard
   - Support for multiple polyglot Log sources from different providers - Log4J, Log4JS, Tomcat Logs, Apache Logs, etc.
 13. Lots of standard out of the box support